- Full Itinerary

-The cost of the 10-day main tour is $TBD per person, double occupancy based on cabin type.
-See cabin breakdown above.
+The cost of the 10-day main tour is $6498 DBL / $8298 SGL per person (Lower Deck Suite) or $7098 DBL / $8998 SGL per person (Upper Deck Suite), or $8698 (Master Suite) double occupancy based on cabin type.
 Single occupancy is available on a limited basis; please ask for availability and cost.
 Tour price includes 9 nights’ accomodations, a dayroom on our last day in Lima, all meals aboard the ship, airport transfers, land and boat transportation during the journey, professional guide services, park and other entrance fees, and miscellaneous program expenses.
-Tour cost does not include internal flights to and from Iquitos ($409), personal expenses such as laundry, telephone, drinks from the bar, and gratuities for luggage handling or other services.
+Tour cost does not include internal flights to and from Iquitos ($419), personal expenses such as laundry, telephone, drinks from the bar, and gratuities for luggage handling or other services.

-Cost of the post-tour Machu Picchu extension is $TBD per person based on double occupancy, and $TBD single occupancy, plus $TBD flight to Cusco and $TBD park fee.
+Cost of the post-tour Machu Picchu extension is $3999 per person based on double occupancy (please ask for single pricing), plus $419 flight to Cusco and $195 park fee.